Goin' Out of My Head (album)

 Goin' Out of My Head is an album by American jazz guitarist Wes Montgomery that was released in 1966.
-It reached No. 7 on the Billboard magazine R&B chart.
+It reached No. 7 on the Billboard magazine R&B album chart.
 At the 9th Grammy Awards Goin' Out of My Head won the Grammy Award for Best Jazz Instrumental Album, Individual or Group.

 History

 Goin' Out of My Head was Montgomery's first album with sales reaching near one million.
 It was producer Creed Taylor's idea that Montgomery should do a cover of the title song, a 1964 hit by Little Anthony and the Imperials.
 At the time Taylor brought the song to Montgomery, he was playing at the Half Note Club in New York City with the Wynton Kelly Trio—sessions that appeared on the guitarist's 1965 release Smokin' at the Half Note.
 Taylor said in a later interview: "If you take away the R&B performance and just look at that song, it's an absolutely marvelous song to improvise on.
 For that time, it had sophisticated changes and the whole structure was great.
 I was thinking, 'This would be perfect for Wes Montgomery.
 But how am I going to overcome the fact that here's Wes and his background?
 He'd be about the last person to listen to Little Anthony and the Imperials.'"